819 Milton Street

 What if any efforts have been made to have the exterior of this building fit the neighbourhood?
 Those of us who live here have made considerable effort to maintain the heritage value of our properties and this big box does not fit at all.
 Certainly other duplexes and developments have been built in the area and at least some effort has been made to have them fit.
 This house does not.

-Margaret C asked about 3 years ago
+Margaret C asked over 3 years ago

 Duplex applications like this one are reviewed against the Duplex, Triplex and Quadraplex: Interim Development Review Policy.
 This policy outlines the design expectations for duplexes and identifies where they would be supported in the city.
 The design considerations do not recommend a particular architectural style.
 In this case, the applicants have chosen a contemporary design which will add to the diverse housing styles in the Brow of the Hill neighbourhood.